chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife_bootstrap </knife_bootstrap.html>`_
      - .. tag knife_bootstrap_summary

-       Use the ``knife bootstrap`` subcommand to run a bootstrap operation that installs the chef-client on the target system.
+       Use the ``knife bootstrap`` subcommand to run a bootstrap operation that installs the Chef Infra Client on the target system.
 The bootstrap operation must specify the IP address or FQDN of the target system.

        .. end_tag

    * - `knife_client </knife_client.html>`_
      - .. tag knife_client_summary

        Use the ``knife client`` subcommand to manage an API client list and their associated RSA public key-pairs.
-This allows authentication requests to be made to the Chef server by any entity that uses the Chef server API, such as the chef-client and knife.
+This allows authentication requests to be made to the Chef Infra Server by any entity that uses the Chef Infra Server API, such as the Chef Infra Client and knife.

        .. end_tag